Our Properties

 Yes, to secure a property and comply with the Right to Rent’ checks you will need to provide us with your passport, this includes every tenant signing the agreement.

 You can provide overseas references from landlords and agents, and these will be checked as part of the referencing process.
-Some landlords will accept a lump sum, typically 3 to 6 months, in lieu of references.
+Please note that under the Renters’ Rights Act 2025, landlords and agents can no longer ask for or accept more than one month’s rent in advance, so a lump sum in lieu of references is no longer an option.

 A deposit is held in trust, in a government backed scheme, to protect against damage to the property, over and above fair wear and tear.
 The deposit is released back to you at the end of your tenancy agreement if rent and bills are paid and there is no damage to the property above fair wear and tear.